 - Chemistry & Physics: Elements and Forces of the World

-Only the first four courses are available thus far.
-However, those should provide plenty to work with for at least two years, and the rest of the series should be available well before you've completed the first four courses.
+Only the first five courses are available thus far.
+However, those should provide plenty to work with for more than two years, and the rest of the series should be available well before you've completed the first five courses.

-The courses are all written at about the same level, but Animals and Plants are recommended as the starting place for first and second graders because the subject matter is probably the most accessible for them.
+The courses are all written at about the same level, but the Animals and Plants courses are recommended as the starting place for first and second graders because the subject matter is the most accessible for them.

 For each course, there are two softcover books—a textbook and a workbook, plus an audiobook and streamed videos.

 Each textbook has twelve lessons that vary in length.
-For example, Animals: Creatures of the Wild begins with a chapter that answers the question, “What is an animal?”
+For example, Animals: Creatures of the Wild begins with a chapter titled, “What Is an Animal, Anyway?”
 The other 11 chapters teach students about invertebrates, insects, vertebrates, fish, amphibians, reptiles, birds, mammals, animal foraging, animal movement, and communities and interactions.
 Rather than cover each of these topics thoroughly, the author selects representative groups of animals for each topic.

 The black-and-white workbooks are consumable, and each student will need his or her own.
 Because the workbooks are for students from first through fifth grade, parents need to select activities that are appropriate for each child.
 Brief instruction at the front of the workbooks provides some guidance regarding the assignment of activities.

 There is one set of activities for each chapter in the textbook.
 The activities for every chapter begin with the same two pages.
 The first page, titled “My Science Journal,” is a page where students are supposed to take notes as they read the textbook.
 They might also write in other observations, discoveries, or thoughts.
-The second page always has the same four questions for the student to write about their favorite part of the chapter, something new they learned, questions they wonder about, and something interesting they observed in nature during the week.
+The second page always has the same four questions that ask students to write about their favorite part of the chapter, something new they learned, questions they wonder about, and something interesting they observed in nature during the week.

 The rest of the pages have activities that vary.
-These might include a coloring page, questions (matching, true-false, short answer, paragraph answer, fill-in-the-blank, and multiple choice), and puzzles (word search, maze, or crossword).
-Occasionally, there will be another type of activity.
-Some of these have students write a reflection on a biblically related topic or discuss a topic with parents.
-The workbook for Animals has students do a craft project to illustrate the life cycle of a butterfly and another for creating a paper-bag frog puppet.
-The workbook for Plants has a craft activity for creating a paper flower, and students will create a mini-nature field booklet as a culminating activity.
+These might include a coloring page, questions (matching, true/false, short answer, paragraph answer, fill in the blank, and multiple choice), and puzzles (word search, maze, or crossword).
+Occasionally, there will be another type of activity, such as a topic to discuss or an assignment to write a reflection on a biblically related topic.
+There are only a few hands-on activities per course.
+The workbook for the Animals course has students do a craft project to illustrate the life cycle of a butterfly and another for creating a paper-bag frog puppet.
+The workbook for the Plants course has a craft activity for creating a paper flower, and students will create a mini nature field booklet as a culminating activity.

-In trying to provide useful activities for such a broad spread, the workbooks end up providing fewer opportunities for older students to demonstrate mastery of all of the material than you might want.
+In trying to provide useful activities for such a broad age range, the workbooks end up providing fewer opportunities than you might want for older students to demonstrate mastery of all of the material.
 It will be important to require older students to do as many of the lengthier written activities as possible.
-You might also consider having older students create flashcards with definitions of the vocabulary words or another activity using those words.
+You might also consider having older students create flashcards with definitions of the vocabulary words or come up with another activity using those words.

 There are no tests for these courses.